sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 (Note: spoofing is when you send text to a player with the intent to deceive, usually by having the text not identify its source or pretending to be output that resulted from a player command; it's generally considered rude on its own, and when done for malicious purposes extremely rude and/or socially objectionable).

-**Note:** _player:tell_lines() works much like player:tell() except it can take a list of strings as an argument; it, in turn, calls player:notify_lines(), which loops through the list and calls player:notify() with each individual line._
+**Note:** player:tell_lines() works much like player:tell() except it can take a list of strings as an argument; it, in turn, calls player:notify_lines(), which loops through the list and calls player:notify() with each individual line.

-Okay, so now we know what happens to a line of text after it gets to the player.
+Okau, so now we know what happens to a line of text after it gets to the player.
 This is the mechanism that everything in the MOO uses to send text to your player object's network connection.
 When you look at the room, for example, the room's verbs in turn call player:tell() to feed you descriptions, a list of what's in the room, etc. This is a fairly common practice and is considered normal.

 ## Location in MOOCode